AG-jpg/bamba/Narrative.md

 ## Level 4 NPC:

-65 species of fungi are listed as endangered. **Fungi** are crucial for the carbon cycle by decomposing organic matter, yet, our endangerment it's not commonly known acknowledge.
+65 species of fungi are listed as endangered. **Fungi** are crucial for the carbon cycle by decomposing organic matter.

+## Level 5 NPC:
+Mining tailings are the materials left behind in mining activity.
+These materials are often radioactive, toxic or acidic, polluting the land.